 - Works on all devices with a supported web browser

-- A SAML 2 Identity Provider must be setup to manage identities for both BOC and HANA
+- A SAML 2 Identity Provider must be setup to manage identities for both SAC and HANA

 – SSO based on automated authentication by HANA